Cuba Visa and Passport Requirements

 The tourist card is valid for one entry of 30 days within 180 days of issue and can be extended in Cuba for a further 30 days.

 Consulate (or consular section at embassy) in person or by post.
-You can obtain application forms for tourist visa cards from certain tour operators and travel agents or from the consulate/embassy.
+Please note that in the UK, you can only apply it by post and use this official form for your tourist card.
+If you aren't in the UK, you can obtain application forms for tourist visa cards from certain tour operators and travel agents or from the consulate/embassy.

 Allow up to four weeks for visa processing.

 All visitors to Cuba are required to prove they have travel insurance covering medical expenses from approved foreign companies during their period of stay, or they will have to buy it from Cuban vendors on arrival in the country.
 US travel insurance policies are not accepted.

 Extension of stay